artyorsh/ansible-collection-selfhosted/roles/postiz/README.md

 - `postiz_db_postgres_version`
   - Default: `17-alpine`
   - Description: The version of PostgreSQL to use for the database.
-  - Type: int
+  - Type: str
   - Required: no
 - `postiz_redis_version`
   - Default: `7.2`
   - Description: The version of Redis to use.
-  - Type: int
+  - Type: str
   - Required: no

 ## Dependencies